 The law is complicated in this area but it is important to know that the law only permits a child to have two legal parents.
-In co-parenting, who the legal parents are will depend on the legal status of any couple involved and also where conception takes place.
+In co-parenting, who the legal parents are will depend on the legal status of any couple involved and also how/where conception takes place.
+Some scenarios permit election of the parenthood for the child, whereas others do not.